-The optimality hypothesis deviates from the progressive nitrogen limitation hypothesis by indicating that photosynthetic responses to elevated CO2 are driven by leaf nitrogen demand to build and maintain photosynthetic enzymes and are independent of nitrogen supply.
-However, the optimality hypothesis does not discount roles of nitrogen availability on whole-plant responses to elevated CO2, where the expected optimal strategy in response to elevated CO2 is to allocate surplus nitrogen not needed to satisfy leaf nitrogen demand toward the construction of a greater quantity of optimally coordinated leaves and other plant organs.
-Thus, whether the supply-driven progressive nitrogen limitation hypothesis or demand-driven optimality hypothesis drives plant responses to elevated CO2 may be a matter of scale, where leaf responses to elevated CO2 are demand to build and maintain photosynthetic enzymes and whole-plant responses to elevated CO2 are by changes in nitrogen supply.
+The eco-evolutionary optimality hypothesis deviates from the progressive nitrogen limitation hypothesis by indicating that photosynthetic responses to elevated CO2 are driven by leaf nitrogen demand to build and maintain photosynthetic enzymes and are independent of soil nitrogen supply.
+However, the eco-evolutionary optimality hypothesis does not discount roles of soil nitrogen availability on whole-plant responses to elevated CO2, where the expected optimal strategy in response to elevated CO2 is to allocate surplus nitrogen not needed to satisfy leaf nitrogen demand toward the construction of a greater quantity of optimally coordinated leaves and other plant organs.
+Thus, whether the supply-driven progressive nitrogen limitation hypothesis or demand-driven eco-evolutionary optimality hypothesis drives plant responses to elevated CO2 may be a matter of scale, where leaf photosynthetic responses to elevated CO2 are determined through demand to build and maintain photosynthetic enzymes and whole-plant responses to elevated CO2 are regulated by changes in nitrogen supply.